-IV.6 If no negative votes and no technical comments are submitted during the AAP Last Call or the TAP consultation, or discussion at the study group (or working party) meeting in case of agreement, and if, in the case of TAP, the following ITU-T study group (or working party) meeting approves the document, the organization is informed and the document is published according to clause 9.
+D.6 If no negative votes and no technical comments are submitted during the AAP Last Call or the TAP consultation, or discussion at the study group (or working party) meeting in case of agreement, and if, in the case of TAP, the following ITU-T study group (or working party) meeting approves the document, the organization is informed and the document is published according to clause 9.

-IV.7 If negative votes and/or technical comments are submitted during the AAP Last Call or the TAP consultation, or if comments are made at the study group (or working party) meeting in the case of agreement, the comments are resolved according to the following subclauses.
+D.7 If negative votes and/or technical comments are submitted during the AAP Last Call or the TAP consultation, or if comments are made at the study group (or working party) meeting in the case of agreement, the comments are resolved according to the following subclauses.

 NOTE If an ITU-T Member State indicates a problem which would prevent approval, this is immediately conveyed to the organization so that appropriate action can be taken and, if necessary, a new synchronized plan established.

-IV.7.1 In the case of collaborative work, the ITU-T Question resolves all received comments and produces the revised draft document.
+D.7.1 In the case of collaborative work, the ITU-T Question resolves all received comments and produces the revised draft document.
 Comments and the revised draft document are also made available to the organization.

-IV.7.2 In the case of a common team, the team resolves comments and produces the revised draft document (see clauses III.5.6 and III.5.7).
+D.7.2 In the case of a common team, the team resolves comments and produces the revised draft document (see clauses C.5.6 and C.5.7).

-IV.7.3 If the changes are substantive, this is immediately conveyed to the organization to find an appropriate solution:
+D.7.3 If the changes are substantive, this is immediately conveyed to the organization to find an appropriate solution:

 a) In case of technically-aligned documents, the organization considers whether some or all of the changes can be applied to its own document or if the documents are published separately.

-b) In case of a common document, if the organization can conduct another final balloting for approval, clause IV.5 is applied once again (for an additional review in ITU-T in the case of AAP) and the approval in ITU-T is delayed.
+b) In case of a common document, if the organization can conduct another final balloting for approval, clause D.5 is applied once again (for an additional review in ITU-T in the case of AAP) and the approval in ITU-T is delayed.

 c) Otherwise, the ITU-T study group and the organization may decide to publish the document as either technically-aligned documents or separately.

-Appendix V Guidelines for multilateral collaboration
+Annex E Multilateral collaboration

+(This annex forms an integral part of this Recommendation.)

-This appendix explains how the processes described in previous appendices can be generalized to a multilateral collaboration (including the development of multiple documents) between ITU-T and more than one organization in a given area of work, while avoiding the approval of multiple bilateral agreements.
+This annex explains how the processes described in previous appendices can be generalized to a multilateral collaboration (including the development of multiple documents) between ITU-T and more than one organization in a given area of work, while avoiding the approval of multiple bilateral agreements.

 NOTE – The rest of this Supplement covers bilateral collaboration as this is the most common case.
-In case of multilateral collaboration as introduced in this appendix, some parts of the text (e.g. "the other organization", "two", "both") should be understood to apply to multiple organizations according to the conventions given in clause 5.
+In case of multilateral collaboration as introduced in this annex, some parts of the text (e.g. "the other organization", "two", "both") should be understood to apply to multiple organizations according to the conventions given in clause 5.

-V.1 When it is recognized that other organizations are working on the same area as an ITU-T study group and that coordination with them is complicated, the study group may consider establishing a multilateral collaboration to avoid incompatibility between standards and for a more efficient use of resources.
+E.1 When it is recognized that other organizations are working on the same area as an ITU-T study group and that coordination with them is complicated, the study group may consider establishing a multilateral collaboration to avoid incompatibility between standards and for a more efficient use of resources.

-NOTE 1 Before establishing multilateral collaboration as proposed in this appendix, the study group is expected to investigate whether a focus group (see [ITU-T A.7]) is feasible.
+NOTE 1 Before establishing multilateral collaboration as proposed in this annex, the study group is expected to investigate whether a focus group (see [ITU-T A.7]) is feasible.

-NOTE 2 This appendix does not apply when the multilateral collaboration only involves ITU-T and ITU-R study groups because an intersector coordination group or an intersector rapporteur group can then be established (see Annexes B and C of [WTSA Res.
+NOTE 2 This annex does not apply when the multilateral collaboration only involves ITU-T and ITU-R study groups because an intersector coordination group or an intersector rapporteur group can then be established (see Annexes B and C of [WTSA Res.
 18]).
 The Inter-Sector Coordination Team could also consider the matter.

-V.2 Each of the organizations involved in multilateral collaboration needs to be qualified (see clause 6).
+D.2 Each of the organizations involved in multilateral collaboration needs to be qualified (see clause 6).